ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-syscontext.md

 The system context diagram identifies the following actors:

-* **VMware administrator** - The administrator is responsible for the ongoing deployment and maintenance of the VMware environment.
+* **VMware administrator** - The administrator is responsible for the ongoing deployment and maintenance of the VMware® environment.
-* **OpenShift administrator** - The administrator is responsible for the ongoing deployment and maintenance of the OpenShift environment.
+* **OpenShift administrator** - The administrator is responsible for the ongoing deployment and maintenance of the OpenShift® environment.
 * **Application user** - The users of the applications that are deployed in the VMware and OpenShift environment.

 ## Systems